 Concrete, Vinyl, and Fiberglass: Which is for Me?

 When choosing a pool, it’s necessary to decide what kind of pool is best.
-Many believe the major decision is “above ground” versus “inground.”
-If you choose an inground pool, you must also choose which building material will best meet your needs.
 The main options for inground pools are concrete, vinyl, and fiberglass, each having unique benefits.
 After deciding on design preferences and accounting for your available space and budget, consider which of the three choices below is optimal for your backyard oasis.

 Benefits of concrete.
 This material allows for the most flexibility and is poured into the shape the pool will take, from quite simple circles or squares to more complex designs.
 This provides an opportunity for built in features, customization, and textured surfaces.
 Concrete pools are the most durable and long-lasting.
 Repouring is only required every 10-15 years, providing many summers of fun without extensive maintenance.